WOA-Project/SurfaceDuo-Guides/InstallWindows/Files/InstallWindows-SurfaceDuo2.md

 You will need to backup from mass storage or twrp the following directory: /mnt/vendor/persist/sensors/ and copy over the contents to [Windows Drive Letter]\Windows\System32\Drivers\DriverData\QUALCOMM\fastRPC\persist\sensors (the following directory should already exist after booting Windows once, otherwise create it)

 The ```persist``` partition should be accessible via mass storage but is formatted using ```EXT4```.
 In order to be able to read it from Windows without Linux, you may use ```7-zip```.
 Note down the disk number your device is using when connected in mass storage mode to your computer.
-You can also use TWRP or Android to get them if you find this easier or 7-zip does not work for you.
+You can also use TWRP or Android™ to get them if you find this easier or 7-zip does not work for you.

 Start 7-zip as administrator.